AileronControlPlane

 Confirm passphrase: ********

-The runtime refuses to start if the user declines to create a vault; there is no plaintext fallback.
+The daemon refuses to start if no vault file exists at the canonical path; there is no in-memory dev fallback.
+The state machine creates the file on first run, so the only way to hit this error is to run aileron daemon start directly without first running aileron vault init.
 (For ephemeral CI / smoke-test scenarios that genuinely don’t need a vault, a future --no-vault flag with explicit “actions cannot bind credentials” semantics may exist; not in MVP.)

 KEK session lifetime: while the runtime is running